No-Shows at Your Veterinary Practice in 2022

 • Postcards mailed to physical addresses

-PetDesk uses information stored in your Practice Management Software to send digital reminders, then generates follow-up postcards to send via regular mail if there’s no client response helping prevent the “I forgot” no-show syndrome.
+PetDesk uses information stored in your Practice Management Software to send digital reminders, then generates follow-up postcards to send via regular mail if there’s no client response, helping prevent the “I forgot” no-show syndrome.

-You can also use confirmation notifications to set expectations of your operations at your veterinary facility.
+You can also use confirmation notifications to set expectations for your operations at your veterinary facility.
 Let clients know if you are continuing curbside appointments and what to expect once they arrive at your practice.

-Get Your Staff Onboard
+Get Your Veterinary Staff Onboard

 It’s critical that you have all of your staff onboard with your policies.
-Of course, a no-show means the staff may be able to take a much-needed break from the busy clinic operations.
+Of course, a no-show means the team may be able to take a much-needed break from the busy clinic operations.
 But, if your staff is in serious need of a break and are happy about a no-show, you may need a staff meeting to align around your practice’s scheduling goals.

 The Bottom Line

-Quick reminders, prepaid deposits, and/or no-show fees can go a long way.
+Quick reminders, digital forms, prepaid deposits, and/or no-show fees can go a long way.
 The bottom line is to stop waiting for no-shows and start implementing steps to prevent them (as much as possible).
 The sooner you implement a plan, the sooner your practice will be on its way to higher client retention and less wasted time.